espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Spells/Haunting Hymn.md

 # Haunting Hymn
 ![[systems-pf2e-icons-spells-haunting-hymn.webp|150]]

 You echo a jarring hymn that only creatures in the area can hear.
 The hymn deals 1d8 sonic damage, with a basic Fortitude save.
-If a target critically fails the save, it's also [[Deafened]] for 1 minute.
+If a target critically fails the save, it's also [[z_mechanics/PF2e Mechanics_1.5_09122024/Effects/Conditions/Deafened]] for 1 minute.

 * * *